-5.1 Consultant shall be compensated per the Task Amount schedule located on Page 6 of the Scope of Services attached hereto as Attachment "A" and incorporated herein as if set forth in full.

-5.2 Consultant shall prepare and submit to the Director of PEO, for approval, a monthly invoice for the services rendered under this Agreement.
+- 5.1 Consultant shall be compensated per the Task Amount schedule located on Page 6 of the Scope of Services. - 5.2 Consultant shall prepare and submit to the Director of PEO, for approval, a monthly invoice for the services rendered under this Agreement.
 Invoices for services shall be paid within forty-five (45) days, in accordance with the Florida Prompt Payment Act.
 The County reserves the right to withhold payment to Consultant for failure to perform the work in accordance with the provisions of this Agreement, and the County shall promptly notify Consultant if any invoice or report is found to be unacceptable and will specify the reasons therefor.